Design Lead

 - Product Strategy: A document outlining the current diagnosis of the market, the areas of focus and the actions required to achieve the product vision.

-- Skills Gaps Analysis Report: A document outlining the skills gaps in the Stream Teams and the actions required to close them.
+- Skills Gaps Analysis Report: A document outlining the design and research skills gaps in the Stream Teams and the actions required to close them.

-- Candidate Pipeline: A continuously updated list of potential candidates for the Stream Teams.
+- Candidate Pipeline: A continuously updated list of potential candidates for the Stream Teams and the Research Enabling Team.

-- Detailed Job Descriptions: A document outlining the roles and responsibilities of the designers in the Stream Teams.
+- Detailed Job Descriptions: A document outlining the roles and responsibilities of the designers in the Stream Teams and the senior researcher in the Research Enabling Team.

-- Performance Levels: The different performance levels of the designers in the Stream Teams and the expectations for each level.
+- Performance Levels: The different performance levels of the designers and the senior researcher and the expectations for each level.

-- Design Capability Assessments: Assessments of the design capabilities of individuals to guide the coaching and development of the designers in the Stream Teams.
+- Design Capability Assessments: Assessments of the design capabilities of designers in the Stream Teams to guide coaching and development.

-- Individual Career Development Plans: A document outlining the career aspirations of the designers in the Stream Teams and the actions required to achieve them.
+- Individual Career Development Plans: A document outlining the career aspirations of the designers and the senior researcher and the actions required to achieve them.

 Should the Design Lead be a Designer?

-A deep understanding of design principles and practices will help the Design Lead to more effectively recruit and manage designers, but these skills can be learned.
+A deep understanding of design and research principles will help the Design Lead to more effectively recruit and manage designers, but these skills can be learned.
 As people grow through the ranks of people management, they will increasingly need to manage areas where they do not have any expertise and will need to learn the necessary skills to do so.

 Some companies insist on the player-coach model where the Design Lead is also a designer.
 This can work but the needs of the two jobs are very different and it can be difficult to balance the two.
 The intent behind this is that you need someone who knows the craft to lead and grow the performance of the team.
-ZeroBlockers achieves this goal with a separation between Design Leads in Product Teams and experienced designers in Enabling Teams.
+ZeroBlockers achieves this goal with a separation between Design Leads on Product Teams and experienced designers and researchers on Enabling Teams.

 Enabling Teams are functionally aligned teams staffed with the most senior and experienced individual contributors in the company.
-They are responsible for defining the functional standards and best practices for the Stream Teams and training people to improve the quality of the craft.
+They are responsible for defining the functional standards and best practices for the Stream Teams and coaching designers to improve the quality of the design and research craft.